avpa11/userland-rootkit/report/report.md

 1. **pcap interface selection**: `pcap_open_live("any")` is Linux-specific.
 The code falls back to `lo0` (macOS) then `lo` (other BSDs), then enumerates all devices via `pcap_findalldevs`.

 2. **Link-layer header handling**: pcap provides different datalink types (DLT_LINUX_SLL, DLT_NULL, DLT_EN10MB, DLT_RAW).
-The knock handler must compute the correct IP header offset for each.
+Both knock and session handlers must compute the correct IP header offset for each.

+3. **Raw socket + pcap hybrid**: Both commander and victim send via raw sockets (`SOCK_RAW`, `IPPROTO_RAW`) but receive via pcap.
+This requires careful packet construction with IP+UDP headers and manual checksum computation.

-3. **Sequence number synchronization**: Both sides must agree on initial sequence values and increment behavior.
+4. **Sequence number synchronization**: Both sides must agree on initial sequence values and increment behavior.
 The commander increments `next_seq` before each send; the victim increments `expected_seq` upon receipt before processing.
 The commander's `expected_response_seq` starts matching the victim's `next_seq`.

-4. **UDP address binding for collector**: Both sides bind UDP port 9999.
+5. **UDP address binding for collector**: Both sides bind UDP port 9999.
 The victim uses it to send watch events; the commander uses it to receive them.
 SO_REUSEADDR/SO_REUSEPORT is enabled to allow binding.

-5. **/etc/shadow restriction**: Direct file watch on `/etc/shadow` is prohibited per requirements.
-Solved by detecting the path and transparently redirecting to a directory watch on `/etc/` on the victim side.
+6. **/etc/shadow restriction**: Direct file watch on `/etc/shadow` is subject to special handling.
+The victim captures a snapshot of the file contents and compares user entries on subsequent changes, reporting specific additions/removals or size changes.

 ## Limitations

-- Communication works over loopback only (pcap on `lo0`/`lo`).
+- pcap interface selection varies by platform.
 - Single session at a time.
 - No encryption or authentication beyond the fixed port-knock sequence.
 - Process concealment is cosmetic: it hides from `ps`/`htop` but not from tools that inspect open files, sockets, or memory maps.